adraper2/adraper2/README.md

 ### Hi there 👋

-- 🔭 I’m a Data Engineer and currenty open to work.
+- 🔭 I’m a Data Engineer at [Restaurant365](https://www.restaurant365.com).
 Message me on [LinkedIn](https://www.linkedin.com/in/aidan-draper) to connect!
 - 🖥️ Here is a [plug](https://aidandraper.com) to my portfolio site.

 ### My Activity 📊